Back Pain Health Center

-See a physician if you experience:
+See a physician if you experience the following symptoms:

-- Numbness or tingling
+- numbness or tingling

-- Severe pain that does not show improvement with rest
+- severe pain that does not show improvement with rest

-- Pain after a fall or injury
+- pain after a fall or injury

-Pain with the addition of any of the following:
+- pain with the addition of any of the following:

-- Trouble urinating
+- trouble urinating

-- Numbness in the legs
+- numbness in the legs

-- Weight loss when not on a diet
+- weight loss when not on a diet